HL7/fhir-qi-core/input/pages/index.md

 Because QI-Core profiles derive from US Core profiles where possible, wherever US Core defines a binding, the QI-Core profiles inherit that binding.
-QI-Core may specify additional constraints, such as requiring a binding that is only preferred in the USCore base profile, but in general, the QI-Core profiles use the same bindings as US Core.
+QI-Core may specify additional constraints, such as requiring a binding that is only preferred in the US Core base profile, but in general, the QI-Core profiles use the same bindings as US Core.
 This means that QI-Core is currently a U.S. Realm specification.
 To support applications outside the U.S. Realm, additional binding analysis and effort would be required.